 Get Sober for the Holidays This Year

 At Tides Edge Detox, we are ready to help you get your life back from addiction.
-When you are ready to experience sober holidays, but you need to go through detox, we are there.
+When you are ready to experience sober holidays but go through detox, we are there.
 Contact Tides Edge Detox at 866.723.3127 and get started on a personalized drug detox plan today.
 Reaching out is the first step towards the life you deserve.